Omkardhurjad/Omkardhurjad.github.io/README.md

 ## WHAT WE DO ?
-we help orphans to explore thier future path.
+we help orphans to explore their future path.

 ## FEATURES